Does a Keto Diet Work for Prostate Cancer?

 All cells of the human body require energy in the form of Adenosine TriPhosphate (ATP) to support life.
 If you remember way back in high school, you learned that the mitochondria are the “powerhouse” of the cell as it produces the majority of ATP.
-When the mitochondria are impaired, its malfunction is implicated in the majority of today’s most concerning chronic and degenerative diseases including obesity, cardiovascular disease, cancer, and diabetes, to name a few.
+When the mitochondria are impaired, their malfunction is implicated in the majority of today’s most concerning chronic and degenerative diseases including obesity, cardiovascular disease, cancer, and diabetes, to name a few.

 Initially, ketogenic diets were used to treat seizures, but recent research indicates that benefits related to the management of epilepsy, weight loss, metabolic syndrome, and type 2 diabetes can be achieved with an approach that is less restrictive in carbohydrate and protein, and therefore more satisfying, sustainable, and feasible for the general population.